reeceorbuck/sorrento-dental/_posts/2018-01-06-Opening-Hours.md

 - practiceInformation
 ---

-# Temporary Closure
+# Temporary reduced hours
-Due to the ongoing COVID-19 situation the practice has been temporarily shut down.
+We are currently in the process of reopening after COVID-19 forced our closure during April and early May.
 See the post on the main page for further details.
+There are some minor changes to our availability in the interest of adhering to social distancing measures.

 # Practice opening hours